UPDATED – August 5, 2021

 At Kaspien, we’ve seen very promising results from Sponsored Brand Videos, with our ads delivering an average advertising cost of sale (ACOS) of 9%.
 Amazon also reports that some advertisers see 55% lower CPC’s for Sponsored Brand Videos compared to Sponsored Brand Ads, which can be attributed to lower competition for the ad type.

 Currently, Sponsored Brand Videos can direct shoppers only to the product page, but Amazon notes that advertisers will be able to point shoppers to Brand Stores soon.
+In 2021, Amazon did release a Product Targeting option for Sponsored Brand Videos, allowing advertisers to target specific ASINs instead of keywords.

 Sponsored Display ads are a good way to retarget relevant shoppers that have searched for, viewed, or already purchased your product or a similar product.
 This ad type is similar to an automatic campaign because you are not targeting keywords; instead, Amazon identifies specific shoppers to target and you set a maximum bid for the impression or click.